 Service is required of all documents filed.
 Service is complete upon mailing.
-The method of service is by delivery or mailing, but not fax.
-Service that satisfies Rule 5, SCRCP, also satisfies this Rule.
-Service of documents may also be effectuated by methods specifically approved by the Court through administrative order.
-Parties who furnish an e-mail address to the Court consent to the service of documents issued by the Court via e-mail.
-The date of the e-mail is the date of service, and the burden is on a party contesting receipt to show otherwise.
+Parties who furnish an email address to the Court consent to the service of documents issued by the Court via email.
+The date of the Court's email is the date of service, and the burden is on a party contesting receipt to show otherwise.